Amsterdam’s Crisp, an online-only supermarket, raises €30M Series B led by Target Global – TechCrunch

 Crisp, an Amsterdam-based, online-only supermarket focused on fresh produce, has raised €30 million in a Series B financing led by leading Target Global and joined by Keen Venture Partners and the co-founders of Adyen and Takeaway.com.
 Crisp has now raised a total of €42.5 million to date.
 It plans to use the money to expand in the Netherlands, and eventually across Europe.

 Crisp says its USP is seasonal products sourced directly from 600+ small and high-quality producers at an affordable price in the Netherlands.
-Customers order through a smartphone app and deliveries are the next day within a 1-hour time slot.
+Customers order through a smartphone app and deliveries are the next day within a one-hour time slot.
 It also uses a 100% electric fleet serving big cities and suburbs, and its model is to have zero food waste.

 The European grocery market is currently worth €2 trillion, but access to customers for high-quality, smaller producers is still tricky and blocked by incumbents.
 Crisp is taking advantage of consumers moving online, and wanting fresher food.

-Tom Peeters, CEO and co-founder of Crisp, told my via online interview that “the differentiation on our model is that we offer quality and convenience.
-So, fish is super fresh fruits and produce is super fresh, etc. We basically stay away from the standard supermarket proposition that everything is always there, and you manage long shelf life.
+Tom Peeters, CEO and co-founder of Crisp, told me via online interview that “the differentiation on our model is that we offer quality and convenience.
+So, fish is super fresh, fruits and produce is super fresh, etc. We basically stay away from the standard supermarket proposition that everything is always there, and you manage long shelf life.
 We’d rather build a very short chain sourcing directly at the source and bringing it in a very convenient way to you.”

-He said it’s not a 15 minute delivery but the next day in order to ensure freshness.
+He said it’s not a 15-minute delivery but the next day in order to ensure freshness.
 “The typical customer is a young family.
 An average order is 45 products and rather than offering all the brands, we on-boarded the long-tail of food producers in our digital marketplace, so we sourced from over 600 sources of food.”

-Founded in 2018, by serial entrepreneurs Tom Peeters, Michiel Roodenburg and Eric Klaassen Crisp claims to be now one of the fastest-growing supermarkets in the Netherlands, with a seven-fold in sales in 2020 and more than 85% of sales coming from repeat customers, it says.
+Founded in 2018 by serial entrepreneurs Tom Peeters, Michiel Roodenburg and Eric Klaassen, Crisp claims to be now one of the fastest-growing supermarkets in the Netherlands, with a seven-fold in sales in 2020 and more than 85% of sales coming from repeat customers, it says.

-Bao-Y van Cong, Investment Director at Target Global, headquartered in Berlin, said: “Crisp is building a world-class technology platform that is of value to both consumers and producers.
-The way we buy our food has not changed a lot since the 1950’s, creating inefficiencies in quality, affordability, and convenience.
+Bao-Y van Cong, investment director at Target Global, headquartered in Berlin, said: “Crisp is building a world-class technology platform that is of value to both consumers and producers.
+The way we buy our food has not changed a lot since the 1950s, creating inefficiencies in quality, affordability and convenience.
 Crisp reflects the changing relationship that consumers today have with food: The European market for grocery shopping is starting to move online fast, super-accelerated by the pandemic.
 At the same time, we see a massive surge in demand for fresh and transparently sourced food.”

+Early Stage is the premiere “how-to” event for startup entrepreneurs and investors.
+You’ll hear firsthand how some of the most successful founders and VCs build their businesses, raise money and manage their portfolios.
+We’ll cover every aspect of company-building: Fundraising, recruiting, sales, legal, PR, marketing and brand building.
+Each session also has audience participation built-in — there’s ample time included in each for audience questions and discussion.